See our Showroom Cam

 High-tech construction

-We precision-cut marine grade aluminum with plasma cutting machines, then form our stoves using high-tech bending equipment and hand-weld every seam.
-More importantly, we powder coat each stove because many water supplies contain concentrations of minerals like calcium and magnesium that will corrode even the highest quality metal alloys if they’re not protected.
-Powder coating protection allows us to back our stoves with a 3-Year Warranty.
+The finishing touch is that every stove is powder coated.
+We do this because many water supplies contain concentrations of minerals like calcium and magnesium that can corrode even the highest quality metal alloys if they’re not protected.
+Powder coating protection allows us to back our stoves with a 3-Year Warranty

 “Operating cost is where the real money gets spent.
 With Snorkel’s wood heat and well water, my cost is $0.
 I didn’t want to spend money heating water.”